Antonio Tajani: European Commissioner for Industry and Entrepreneurship

-In 2009 he was reappointed as a member of Italian nationality of the second Barroso Commission, as European Commissioner for Industry and Entrepreneurship; he remained one of the four Vice-Presidents of the Commission.
+In 2009, Tajani was reappointed as a member of Italian nationality of the second Barroso Commission, as European Commissioner for Industry and Entrepreneurship; he remained one of the four Vice-Presidents of the Commission.
 The confirmation of Tajani followed the decline of the candidacy of Massimo D'Alema as High Representative for Foreign Policy.
 For Tajani an alternative foreshadowed would have been a candidacy as president of the Lazio Region.
 Michel Barnier was twice Acting Commissioner in his stead, from 19 April 2014 – 25 May 2014 while he was on electoral campaign leave for the 2014 elections to the European Parliament and from 1 July 2014 – 16 July 2014 after he took up his seat.

-In October 2012 Antonio Tajani launched his campaign for a new industrial revolution in Europe in order to flip the tendency of the economic crisis and revamp industry.
-The concrete goals of this initiative are bringing the value of industry to as much as 20% of GDP by 2020, creating new jobs, and promoting sustainable growth.

-The new Late Payments Directive 2011/7/EU that has the goal of countering payment delays in commercial transactions, was adopted in 2011.
-Following the adoption, Tajani urged a prompt implementation in all Member States, even before the official deadline set for 16 March 2016.
-In order to further accelerate the process, he launched an information campaign across the 27 Member States that takes place between October 2012 and December 2014.
+In October 2012, Tajani launched his campaign for a new industrial revolution in Europe, in order to flip the tendency of the economic crisis, and also to revamp industry.
+The concrete goals of this initiative, aimed at re-industrialization, are bringing the value of industry to as much as 20% of GDP by 2020, creating new jobs, and promoting sustainable growth.
+The new Late Payments Directive 2011/7/EU, with the goal of countering payment delays in commercial transactions, was adopted in 2011.
+Following the adoption, Tajani urged a prompt implementation in all member states, even before the official deadline set for 16 March 2016.
+In order to further accelerate the process, he launched an information campaign across the 27 member states that takes place between October 2012 and December 2014.
 In March 2013 Tajani, along with Commissioner Olli Rehn said that the European Commission is ready to acknowledge "mitigating factors" on the assessment of compliance with the deficit and debt criteria, in the context of a plan for the disposal of old debts of the public administration to enterprises.